johnnyy5929/sep10-freedom-project/blog/entry02.md

 ## Content Learning about Software and Hardware of Cooking

 So for the first blog entry I talked about why I choose cooking and the problem, now I finished the Researching part and is on the brainstorm.
-When I was reseaching
+When I was reseaching I learned about both hardware and software for cooking.
+Lets start off with software the first link I found was ["Tasty"](https://tasty.co/)